MiragianCycle/OVIWrite/README.md

 - [Writing, Editing and World-Building at the Speed of Thought](https://www.youtube.com/watch?app=desktop&v=2ORWaIqyj7k) (ver 0.1)
 - [Vimkipedia: Or How I Built my Second Brain Using Vim](https://www.youtube.com/watch?v=q80hXvorl0o) (version 0.2)

-Essentially, these two talks served as early demos of OVIWrite, versions 0.1 and 0.2.
-I used a combination of Vim and NeoVim during these talks.
-This was primarily because I couldn't get the vimwiki plugin to work with NeoVim, a problem that I have since solved.
+Essentially, these two talks served as early demos of OVIWrite versions 0.1 and 0.2.
+However, I used a combination of Vim and NeoVim during these talks.
+This was because I couldn't get the some Vim-specific plugins to work with NeoVim, a problem that I have since solved.

 The config is now entirely built with Lua, following the modular structure of LazyVim.